-- When holding the camera by the strap, be careful not to bang it, subject it to strong impacts or shocks, or let it get caught on other objects. - Be careful not to bump or push strongly on the lens.
+- Be careful not to bang the camera or subject it to strong impacts or shocks when hanging it by the strap. - Be careful not to bump or push strongly on the lens.

 This could lead to injury or damage the camera.